A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Methods

-where $\xi_{ij}\sim Gumbel(0,1)$ is a random number following the standard Gumbel distribution, $\sigma$ is the softmax function, and $\tau$ is the parameter of temperature to adjust the softness of the sampling process.
-The random numbers generated by Equation \ref{eq.gumbel} have a similar distribution as $Bernoulli(\theta_{ij})$, especially when $\tau$ is large.
+and $\xi_{ij},\xi'_{ij}\sim Gumbel(0,1)$ are random numbers following the standard Gumbel distribution, and $\tau$ is the parameter of temperature to adjust the evenness of distribution of the sampling results which is always $1$ in this paper.
+The random numbers generated by (\ref{eq.gumbel}) have a similar distribution as $Bernoulli(\theta_{ij})$, especially when $\tau$ is small.
 The simulated sampling process is differentiable such that the gradients can be passed by.
-When $\tau\rightarrow \infty$, $\hat{A}_{ij}$ exactly equals 1 with probability $\theta_{ij}$, or 0 with probability $1-\theta_{ij}$.
+When $\tau\rightarrow 0$, $\hat{A}_{ij}$ exactly equals 1 with probability $\theta_{ij}$, or 0 with probability $1-\theta_{ij}$.

-Compared to other network generation mechanisms based on the Hadmard product of two $V$ dimensional node feature vectors~\cite{kipf2018neural,ha2020deep,velivckovic2017graph}, where $V\ll N$, our method has higher accuracy in inferring links because more parameters ($N\times N$ v.s. $N\times V$) are used.

-However, optimising $N\times N$ parameters does not reduce the implementation performance because the matrix elements are independent of each other, which means that $\hat{A}$ can be generated column-by-column separately, where each column represents the possible neighbourhood of a single node.
 In this way, our framework has a large improvement in flexibility and computational efficiency compared to the encoder-decoder frameworks such as ~\cite{kipf2018neural} and can be applied to very large networks.
-However, the limitations are that the networks should be static, and the correlations between elements of $\hat{A}$ are ignored.
 Further, the introduction of noise $\xi_{ij}$ can push the network generator to jump out of local minimums during optimisation.